qres/HowToSimtech/HowToSimTech.md

  * `sbatch --ntasks=1 script.sh` allocates and runs script. script gets _copied_ to an other location and gets run, once there are enough resources available.
  * `squeue` to see the current jobs in the job queue.
  * `scancel` to kill your jobs or revoke them from the queue.
  * `salloc --ntasks=42` allocate recources for yourself, but stay on login node.
 If you want to use the recources use `srun` afterwards.
-Useful if one jobs contains multiple `srun` commands, as you don't have to reallocate recources for each job.
+Useful if one job contains multiple `srun` commands, as you don't have to reallocate recources for each job.
 Use `exit` to exit the allocation.
  * Use `--job-name="Bob"` to give your job a descriptive name.
  * Use `--time=8:00:00` to set the upper limit for the runtime of your program.